pha123661/homepage/content/project/emoji-lm-bot/index.md

 ---
-title: 哈哈狗, an emoji language model bot
+title: 哈哈狗, an Emoji Language Model Bot
 summary: This is a bot that uses a language model to generate emojis based on a given text or paragraph in Line.

 tags: